Dr John Chiverton

 I am currently working on techniques for the automated analysis of 3D imaging data.
 This includes application to image analysis of XCT for nano-fibres for biomedical and health applications and steel fibre reinforced concrete.
-I am also working on automated video processing techniques with applications including traffic safety and wildlife monitoring.
-I am also continuing my research in the area of medical image analysis.
+I am also working on automated video processing techniques with applications including assisted living and more general action recognition.
+I am continuing my research in the area of medical image analysis.
 I am also supervising graduate projects in the areas of signal processing.

 I teach a number of topics including Digital Signal Processing; Measurement Systems; Fourier Analysis; Electric Circuit Analysis; Video Coding; Statistical Techniques.